-‘He’s actively cheating already’: Mary Trump on her uncle’s campaign
+‘He’s actively cheating already’: Mary Trump reviews her uncle’s campaign

 Right now Don is probably the guy because he appeals to the base because he is the base.
 He’s a racist, misogynistic, fear-mongering murderer of innocent animals, and that’s what they like.
 Right now I think Ivanka’s a little bit too polished and moderate-seeming, because she’s obviously not a moderate.

-‘We need to be prepared’
+“We need to be prepared”

 FC: Do you think Donald Trump is a real conservative?
 I mean, did you see evidence before he was president that he shared values like limited government and low taxation and pro-life?